olalium/weatherwarning/README.md

 # weatherwarning (Lightning ⚡⚡⚡)
-App to get information about lightning using the frost met api and Amazon SNS.
-Only works in areas FrostAPI has coverage, basically Scandinavia.
+App to get information about lightning using data from MET Norway (Frost API) and Amazon SNS.
+Only works in areas Frost API has coverage, basically Scandinavia.
 When properly configured the app will send SMS messages with information about lightning near your location.
 ## Example SMS message
 ```